truvami/docs/docs/payloads/tag-S.md

 ## Set Config Packet (Downlink, Port 128)

 *Bytes only available with firmware version 3.x.x or higher.
+Default values for Batch size is 10, for the buffer size it is 8128 (maximum amount of data that can be buffered).

 | Byte  | Size | Description                                 | Format      |
 |-------|------|---------------------------------------------|-------------|